speedfuns/botw/MasterSwordAndDungeons.md

 Boulder launch to Temple of Time and get the **Paraglider**.

-Get the Soldier's Bow from the chest.
+Get the Soldier's Bow from the chest, teleport to Oman Au.

 ### Central and Ridgeland Region